Christian Horner responds after texts allegedly sent to female colleague leaked

 The Red Bull F1 team principal was cleared of ‘inappropriate behaviour’ after an investigation was conducted

-Christian Horner has responded with a firm statement after WhatsApp messages and photos allegedly from the Red Bull F1 boss to the female colleague were leaked to the press on Thursday.
+Christian Horner has responded with a firm statement after WhatsApp messages allegedly from the Red Bull F1 boss were leaked on Thursday.

-The team principal was cleared of “inappropriate behaviour” on Wednesday after a three-week internal investigation conducted by an external lawyer, following allegations from a female colleague.
+The team principal was cleared of “inappropriate behaviour” on Wednesday after a three-week internal probe conducted by an external lawyer, following allegations from a female colleague which were strongly refuted by Horner.

-However, WhatsApp texts and pictures have been leaked from an anonymous source on Thursday, allegedly showing conversations between Horner and the complainant.
-The Independent has seen the texts but are unable to verify them at this stage
+However, just 24 hours later, WhatsApp texts and pictures were leaked from an anonymous source – to FIA president Mohammed Ben Sulayem, F1 chief executive Stefano Domenicali, the sport’s nine other team principals and members of the media – allegedly showing conversations between Horner and the complainant.
+The Independent has seen the leaked material but is unable to verify the authenticity of the content at this stage.

-Horner, who arrived in Bahrain on Wednesday night ahead of the first race of the 2024 season this weekend, has responded to the latest development with a short statement: “I won’t comment on anonymous speculation, but to reiterate, I have always denied the allegations.
+It is also unclear currently whether the alleged exchanges formed part of the investigation or whether it is new evidence.

 “It was a thorough and fair investigation conducted by an independent specialist barrister and it has concluded, dismissing the complaint made.
 I remain fully focused on the start of the season.”

+“I am here to focus on the grand prix and the season ahead and trying to defend both of our titles.
+I can’t give you any further comment, but the process has been conducted and concluded.

+“I am pleased to be here in Bahrain, and with the team, focused on the season ahead.
+Within the team, it (the unity) has never been stronger.”

-The complaint, first publicised on February 5, alleged “inappropriate, controlling behaviour” against the Red Bull F1 boss.
-Horner strongly denied the allegations, both initially and in public at Red Bull’s 2024 F1 car launch in Milton Keynes as well as last week at pre-season testing.
+The complaint, first publicised on February 5, alleged “inappropriate, controlling behaviour” against Horner.
+He strongly denied the allegations, both initially and in public at Red Bull’s 2024 F1 car launch in Milton Keynes as well as last week at pre-season testing.

-But after an investigation was conducted and completed by an external lawyer, who interviewed Horner for nearly ten hours on February 9 in London, the world champions’ parent company Red Bull GmbH confirmed on Wednesday afternoon that the “grievance” against Horner has been dismissed.
+But after an investigation was conducted and completed by an external lawyer, who interviewed Horner for nearly ten hours on February 9 in London, Red Bull GmbH confirmed that the “grievance” against Horner has been dismissed.
 The female colleague does, however, have the right to an appeal.

-A Red Bull GmbH spokesperson told The Independent: “The independent investigation into the allegations made against Mr Horner is complete, and Red Bull can confirm that the grievance has been dismissed.
+A Red Bull GmbH spokesperson stated: “The independent investigation into the allegations made against Mr Horner is complete, and Red Bull can confirm that the grievance has been dismissed.

 “The complainant has a right of appeal.
 Red Bull is confident that the investigation has been fair, rigorous and impartial.